vrostar/Pitch-Perfect-Vocal-Training/README.md

 # Pitch-Perfect-Vocal-Training
-Level Up Your Voice

-Do you want to sing like Elvis, but your voice isn't quite there yet?
-Pitch Perfect is here to help you train your voice in a fun way!

 Pitch Perfect is a game that makes vocal training more engaging and offers instant visual feedback for singers so they can get more out of their vocal training exercises.
 The goal is to make vocal training more fun and motivating by giving user's reliable feedback, stats, scores and personalisation.